sinclairzx81/typebox/readme.md

 TypeBox is a runtime type builder that creates in-memory Json Schema objects that infer as TypeScript types.
 The schematics produced by this library are designed to match the static type checking rules of the TypeScript compiler.
 TypeBox offers a unified type that can be statically checked by TypeScript and runtime asserted using standard Json Schema validation.

-This library is built to be a runtime type system offering similar capabilities to TypeScript's static type system.
+This library is designed to be a runtime type system providing similar capabilities to TypeScript's programmable type system.
 It can be used as a simple tool to build up complex schematics or integrated into REST and RPC services to help validate data received over the wire.

 License MIT